 Title IX guarantees that pregnant students can take medically-necessary leave for doctors appointments, childbirth, abortion, and to recover from childbirth.
 That leave, however, does not have to extend beyond what is medically necessary, so schools do not have to offer the same kind of parental leave that many employers are required to provide under federal and state laws.
 Once a student recovers from childbirth, Title IX no longer provides any protection based on the student’s status as a parent.
 Unlike most employers, who are required by the FMLA to provide leave for employees to care for their own or family members’ needs, schools are under no obligation to allow students (as opposed to teachers) to miss class to care for sick children or take children to medical appointments.
 While Title IX protected students from pregnancy discrimination even before employees gained those protections under Title VII, students have rarely sought to enforce that right in the courts, and have not received protections for family and medical leave.

-If you are a student or employee who has experienced pregnancy discrimination you can call the attorneys at Zalkind Duncan & Bernstein LLP at (617) 742-6020.
+If you are a student or employee who has experienced pregnancy discrimination you can contact us here, or call the attorneys at Zalkind Duncan & Bernstein LLP at (617) 742-6020.